jamktiko/tc-productlab-manual/tc-productlab-manual.md

 The teams have around an hour to present their business idea & achievements during Product Lab and convince the judges (BIT staff, industry specialists).

 The presentation/pitch should include at least the vision of the product, team members and the amount of hours put into the project per member and future plans after Product Lab ends.
-The form of the pitch is open and the team should make
+The form of the pitch is open and the team should make it look like their own.
+There is no single one blueprint that works.

 #### Assessment criteria and guidelines